 On all four corners of the sunroof, assembly is long drain tubes funnel water out of the tracks and safely to the ground under the car.
-Over time, these tubes can get clogged with debris causing water to back up and enter the car.
+Over time, these tubes can get clogged with debris, causing water to back up and enter the car.
 This can be avoided by periodically opening the sunroof and checking the drains for standing water.
 Never use compressed air to clean the drains if you find water.
 The pressure can cause the hose to detach, and the headliner must be removed to correct it.

 This should not discourage you if you are in the market for one of these wonderful cars.
 The MK7 Golf is well-made, reasonably priced, and reliable by almost any metric.
-In my eleven years of experience as a professional automotive technician, I have never come across a brand or model without issues from launch to final production.
+In my eleven years of experience as a professional automotive technician, I have never encountered a brand or model without issues from launch to final production.
 But what do I know?
 I’m just a registered Volkswagen technician who personally owns a 2015 GTI.